Artist-Scientist Festival Residency

 - Pratt Institute — NSF PI institution; Mark Rosin, Principal Investigator

-- Guerilla Science LLC — co-producer of the residency program
+- Guerilla Science LLC — producing organization

 Press and references